PrestaShop/open-source/content/releases/prestashop81.md

                         <div class="col-md-8 mx-auto">
                             <h2 class="section-title">Improved image management</p>
                             <p>
                                 Handling product images has been made more efficient.
-It's now possible to replace existing images, saving merchants the trouble of having to rewrite captions and reassigning images to combinations or shops.
+It's now possible to replace existing images, saving merchants the trouble of having to rewrite captions and reassigning images to combinations or stores.
 The introduction of bulk actions for image management now makes performing repetitive tasks much faster.
                             </p>
                         </div>
                     </div>